coopdevs/handbook/Secure-TCP-IP-Connections-with-SSL.md

 # Secure TCP/IP Connections with SSL

-One requeriment in the OTRS project is to expose the database to read the clients of them.
-OTRS need a URL, User and Password to access to our DB.
+One requirement in some projects is to expose the database to read the clients of them.
+The client need a URL, User and Password to access to our DB.

-Exevit proposes to use a VPN to secure the connection, but this is a overkill security requirement beacuse need a lot of mantainance to be working propertly.
+Use a VPN to secure the connection, but this is a overkill security requirement because need a lot of maintenance to be working property.

 On the other hand, we propose a [Secure TCP/IP Connection with SSL](https://www.postgresql.org/docs/9.6/static/ssl-tcp.html).